insideItself/404state_key_storage/README.md

 #### VDS

 1. Install docker, docker-compose, python, pip3, git, openssh-server on VDS.
+2. Set up ssh keys, turn off connection by password, reboot server.
-2. Clone project using command `git clone git@github.com:insideItself/404state_key_storage.git`
+3. Clone project using command `git clone git@github.com:insideItself/404state_key_storage.git`
-3. Create `.env`-file in main project directory that will contains project credentials.
+4. Create `.env`-file in main project directory that will contains project credentials.
 Use file `.env.EXAMPLE` as example.
-4. Create directory for your database on VDS, for example `/opt/database_for_project`, specify path to database in `.env` file, give permission to postgres user to operate this directory with: `sudo chown -R 999:999 /opt/database_for_project`
+5. Create directory for your database on VDS, for example `/opt/database_for_project`, specify path to database in `.env` file, give permission to postgres user to operate this directory with: `sudo chown -R 999:999 /opt/database_for_project`
-5. Set up a domain for your server IP-address.
+6. Set up a domain for your server IP-address.
-6. Run project using command `docker compose -f docker-compose.yml up -d --build --scale app=1`.
+7. Run project using command `docker compose -f docker-compose.yml up -d --build --scale app=1`.
 Use app=number to specify number of web-servers that you want to use.
-7. Stop project using command `docker compose -f docker-compose.yml down` if necessary.
+8. Stop project using command `docker compose -f docker-compose.yml down` if necessary.

 ---